andormade/andor.cool/_pages/aflordepiel.md

 location: 'Zandvoort, Netherlands'
 ---

-A Flor de Piel is an avant-garde post-porn film shot entirely on an analog 35mm rangefinder camera.

-The title is a Spanish idiomatic expression that literally translates to “like the flower of skin“, the phrase conveys an overt display of emotion.
+A Flor de Piel is an experimental post-porn short film shot entirely on an analog 35mm rangefinder camera.
+The title is a Spanish idiomatic expression that literally translates to “like the flower of skin“.
+The phrase conveys an overt display of emotion.
 It is similar to the English expression of “wearing one&apos;s heart on one&apos;s sleeve“.

 {% include vimeo.liquid id:"765250781?h=c2372131b3" %}